dataarts/tailbone/README.md

 # Automatic RESTful backend for AppEngine

-A simple restful backend setup for app engine so you can write your apps in javascript via frameworks like AngularJS or Backbone etc etc and not have to touch any app engine code.
+A simple restful backend setup for app engine so you can write your apps in javascript via frameworks like AngularJS or Backbone etc and not have to touch any app engine code.
 Or just using plain javascript and your own xhr calls.

-Also, for added capabilities, there is a javascript library auto served at /tailbone.js which does additional niceties like bi-directional binding of your model and your backend to a javascript structure etc etc.
+Also, for added capabilities, there is a javascript library auto served at /tailbone.js which does additional niceties like bi-directional binding of your model and your backend to a javascript structure or simplified queries.

 ## Special URLS